L-DOPA: Marine adhesion

-Plants and in the environment
+In plants and in the environment

 In plants, L-DOPA functions as an allelochemical which inhibits the growth of certain species, and is produced and secreted by a few legume species such as the broad bean Vicia faba and the velvet bean Mucuna pruriens.
 Its effect is strongly dependent on the pH and the reactivity of iron in the soil.
+A 2025 study reported that exogenous L-DOPA triggers a rapid iron-deficiency response in plants, independent of their iron nutritional status.
+L-DOPA was also suggested to protect Arabidopsis plants against cadmium toxicity.

 L-DOPA can also be found in cephalopod ink.

 Use as a medication and supplement

 L-DOPA is used medically under the name levodopa in the treatment of Parkinson's disease and certain other medical conditions.
 It is usually used in combination with a peripherally selective aromatic L-amino acid decarboxylase (AAAD) inhibitor such as carbidopa or benserazide.
 These agents increase the strength and duration of levodopa.
 Combination formulations include levodopa/carbidopa and levodopa/benserazide, as well as levodopa/carbidopa/entacapone.

 L-DOPA is found in high amounts in Mucuna pruriens (velvet bean) and is available and used over-the-counter as a supplement.